 “We’re proud of our tradition and love our location,” Purcell said.
 “We don’t want to move unless it was to somewhere very close and an upgrade in facilities.”

-Mayor Steve Adler, who said he is excited about the possibility of the Crew moving here, noted there are pros and cons to any downtown location, including Butler Shores.
+Mayor Steve Adler, who said he is excited about the possibility of the Crew moving here, noted there are pros and cons to any location near downtown, including Butler Shores.

-“I listened to one of my council colleagues Greg Casar talk about how there was something he found attractive about a downtown facility in our park system frequented by people from his district (4) that don’t currently come downtown frequently.
+“I listened to one of my council colleagues, Greg Casar, talk about how there was something he found attractive about a downtown facility in our park system frequented by people from his district that don’t currently come downtown frequently.
 In some respects, it would kind of democratize the downtown-scape, and that made sense to me.”